jimbobbennett/AgroHack/Steps/SetUpTheEnvironmentMonitor.md

     The SSH connection will be terminated, so you will need to reconnect.

-Once the Pi reboots the I2C interface will be disabled.
+Once the Pi reboots the I2C interface will be enabled.

 <hr>